spongebob888/shadowquic/PROTOCOL.typ

 TCP proxy task is directed followed by TCP Connect command like _socks5_

 == UDP Proxy
+The UDP proxy scheme is greatly different from common protocol like TUIC/hysteria.
+The principle of design is to decrease datagram header size and reaches the *maximum MTU size*.

+The design has heavily considerred #link("https://www.rfc-editor.org/rfc/rfc9298.html")[RFC 9298]
 ```plain
 +---------------+--------------+
 |   SOCKSADDR   |  CONTEXT ID  |